 The Trisagion Service is 5:30 p.m., Wednesday, October 23, 2019 at St. Nicholas Orthodox Church, 102 Ross Avenue, San Anselmo.
 The Funeral Service and Graveside Committal will begin at 11:00 a.m., Thursday at Serbian Cemetery's Chapel of the Assumption of the Virgin Mary, 1801 Hillside Blvd, Colma.

-To send flowers to Iraida's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Iraida Tsenin, please visit our floral store.